CyclotronResearchCentre/bidsme/README.md

     * `-o Name=Value` sets the options passed to plugin
 - Subject and session selection, corresponds to *selection* section of configuration file
     * `--participants` space separated list of participants to process.
-Listed participants are concidered after the bidsification, with `sub-` prefix
+Listed participants are considered after the bidsification, with `sub-` prefix
     * `--skip-in-tsv` switch that skips participants that already present in destination
     * `--skip-existing` switch that skips participants with corresponding folders existing in destination